-This Slow Cooker Breakfast Casserole with Artichokes also has red pepper and Feta and it’s delicious and easy for a low-carb breakfast!
+This Slow Cooker Breakfast Casserole with Artichokes also has red pepper and Feta and it’s easy for a tasty low-carb breakfast!
 And if you haven’t cooked eggs in the slow cooker you may be pleasantly surprised.

 I admit I was a little skeptical the first time I tried cooking eggs in the slow cooker.
 But that experiment was such a success, and it taught me two things about slow-cooked eggs.